Teach with Us!!

 The Kit is a collection of portable teaching materials that I’ve made for you so you don’t have to.
 The key to helping kids excel at math is building their skills, not just holding their hand through a homework problem.
 In order to do this, you have to have a bank of practice problems like the problem they’re currently struggling with.
 The Kit has plenty of practice problems of the types that students are most likely to have as their weak spots.

-Besides that, if you’ve ever tried getting tutoring gigs on your own, you know how much time you can spend trying to market yourself, sell yourself, field calls, deal with cancellations, do invoices, get paid, etc. With the Travel Tutor Program, we do all of that for you.
+Besides that, if you’ve ever tried getting tutoring gigs on your own, you know how much time you can spend trying to market yourself, price yourself, sell yourself, field calls, deal with cancellations, do invoices, get paid, etc. With the Travel Tutor Program, we do all of that for you.
 We have an outstanding reputation and the most wonderful clients.
 We can keep you booked up with committed students as long as you’re kicking ass and getting results.
 It is such a relief to be able to just show up and do what you’re good at—teach math!

 What qualifications should I meet to become a Travel Tutor?